Phrasal verbs

 set out

-set out (to leave and start a journey) Columbus set out to find a new route to India and discovered North America.
-We set out for California on a two-day trip. (to start an activity or effort in order to achieve an aim) He set out with the aim of …
+set out (to leave and start a journey) Columbus set out to find a new route to India and ended up discovering North America.
+We set out for California on a two-day trip. (to start an activity or effort to reach a goal) He set out with the aim of …

 Read More »